BayoDev/RISCky_CORE/README.md

 - (**MEM**) Memory
 - (**WB**)  Write BACK

-Each phase implementation can be found inside the respective folder.
+Each phase's implementation can be found inside the respective folder.
 This structure aims to for an easier switch to a pipelined core later down the line.